 BitWarden may be something we recommend if LastPass is too expensive for you.
 Plans start at less than one dollar per month.
-It is expected to be less intuitive than LastPass, as previously stated.
-BitWarden’s open-source nature and cheaper price for the business plan may attract establishments who want to maximize what the app can offer.
+As previously mentioned, expect it to have a lesser-intuitive user experience.
+BitWarden’s open source nature and lower price for the business plan might attract establishments that want to take advantage of the full potential of the app.

 1Password vs. Keeper

 Keeper is a top password manager platform that lets you store your passwords, log-in credentials, identities, government-mandated documents, and even payment methods in its impressively-designed vault.
-From the looks of it, its overall security performance is akin to its contemporaries such as 1Password.
-Keeper shows you which of your listed passwords have been shared and which of the others belong to different categories.
+Its overall security performance is comparable to 1Password.
+Keeper will show you which passwords have been shared, and which belong to which categories.
 You can also choose your favorite passwords for a quicker and easier process.
-Lastpass Vs 1Password
+Last Pass Vs 1Password

 Like 1Password, Keeper does not have a free plan.
 You can sign up for a free 30-day trial if you want to test it risk-free.
-Keeper offers users a wide range of pricing plans fit for every situation, from personal and family use to business matters and even to military and medical personnel.
-The Personal plan is $2.92 per Month, while the Business Pricing Package costs $3.75 per Month.
+Keeper provides a variety of pricing plans to suit every need, including personal and family use as well as business and military matters.
+The Personal plan costs $2.92 per month, while the Business Pricing package is $3.75 per month.

-Both platforms offer their users excellent round-the-clock support.
+Both platforms provide round-the-clock support for their users.
 While 1Password allows you to ask them away via e-mail, the community forum, and its official Twitter help page, Keeper guarantees that you receive fast replies through its live chat and 24/7 ticketing system.
-They still provide thousands of videos, tutorials, and guides.
+Both still manage to provide them with thousands of tutorials, videos, and guides.

 Speaking of simpler ways, as we took a close look at what Keeper has to offer, we ultimately saw it to be much easier to handle than 1Password in terms of password security.
 The former’s autofill system, for instance, only requires you to put in lesser clicks than the latter’s version.

 One noteworthy feature that makes Keeper a uniquely-made password management app is its Security Audit Score.
-Instead of direct alerts notifying if the password you’ve been using is weak or needs replacing, this feature shows you the exact score of your password’s security through a series of helpful visuals.
+This feature displays the exact score of your password’s security and provides visuals to help you see it.

 The Bottom Line